Temppeliaukio underground church, Helsinki, September

 A pashmina is a versatile piece that will dress up any outfit.

 If you are on business then pack dark colored conservative business suits.

 Pack for the Weather

-Pack a waterproof jacket or raincoat as it rains throughout the year.
+Pack a waterproof jacket or light raincoat as it rains throughout the year.

-For the winter; November, December, January, February and March as well as layers you need to be sure to pack a thick coat, gloves, warm hat and scarf, as well as really good boots with soft rubber soles and a warm, cosy lin.
+For the winter in November, December, January, February and March as well as layers you need to pack a thick coat, gloves, warm hat and scarf, as well as really good boots with soft rubber soles.

 It's important that you get soft rubber soles because even medium soles get really hard in the freezing cold.
 Make sure too that they have large spaces between the tracks, or the snow will get stuck in them and make them very slippery.